George Soros Blasts ‘Con Artist’ Trump, Calls Members Of Cabinet ‘Incompetent Extremists’

 — yves guez (@YvesGuez) December 30, 2016

 Mr. Trump has already named three retired generals into key positions in his administration.
-They include John Kelly as secretary of homeland security, Michael Flynn as national security adviser and James Mattis as defense secretary.
+They include John Kelly as secretary of homeland security, Michael Flynn as national security adviser, and James Mattis as defense secretary.
 Politico is reporting that the picks, even as it stands presently is the most-military styled administration since the 1940’s.

 Trump has considered Navy Admiral Stavridis for secretary of state, Senator Jeff Sessions who attained the rank of captain in the Army Reserve for attorney general.
 His chief strategist, Steve Bannon was a former Navy officer.
 His top choice for director of the Central Intelligence Agency, Republican Mike Pompeo was as an Army Officer at West Point.